axiand/randomizer/README.md

 If you want to use your own pool of weapons rather than the default *Half-Life 2* weapons, this section will help you set up your weapons list:

 ### Managing your weapons list
-It's recommended to keep your weapons list in a .txt file for easy access.
+The weapon list is a space-separated list of IDs.
+You might want to store it in a local file, but remember that you must provide the list in its full form in the config.
 Please note that if you opt to use a custom list, the HL2 weapons will not be included in the pool by-default

 ### Adding a weapon
 The easiest way to add a weapon is as such: